 Cincinnati police officer under investigation for allegedly shelving rape DNA test results, prosecutor says

-CINCINNATI (WXIX) - The Hamilton County Prosecutor’s Office is investigating a veteran Cincinnati police officer for allegedly shelving rape DNA test results for “hundreds” of cases for years, according to Hamilton County Prosecutor Joe Deters.
+CINCINNATI (WXIX) - The Hamilton County Prosecutor’s Office is investigating a veteran Cincinnati police officer for allegedly shelving rape DNA test results for years, according to Hamilton County Prosecutor Joe Deters.

+Deters said this involves “hundreds of cases.
+It’s going to be hundreds of cases, we will probably have to be reviewing up to 1,000 cases to make a determination as to his effect on that case.
+And on that, on that on the judicial system.
+I mean, if he tainted a prosecution that was successful, but across the years, we may have to retry the case the statute of limitations may have run there’s a whole variety of things, that we’re gonna have to take an account and deal with this problem.”

+So there potentially could be rapists out there that have never even been contacted and rape victims whose rapist are still free?

 “That aside, I don’t think people realize the scope of what this means in terms of our cases.
 And if you remember, I don’t know if you remember this, but back in the early 2000s, the guy that ran the hair comparison lab for the FBI was found to have falsified stuff.
 I mean, you have to go to every case.